Internationales Congress Centrum Berlin: Overview

+Under the division of Germany, the ICC was built within the enclave of West Berlin.
+The enclave's prior conference venue, the Kongresshalle (now Haus der Kulturen der Welt), had an outdated capacity of only 1,200 people.
+Additionally, the East German government headquartered in East Berlin had begun construction in 1973 of the modernist Palace of the Republic, turning the construction of the ICC into an ideological soft power competition of the Cold War, intended to demonstrate the superiority of West Germany's social market economy model.

 Construction of ICC Berlin began in 1975 and it opened in 1979, three years after the opening of the Palace of the Republic.
 The architects were Ursulina Schüler-Witte and Ralf Schüler.
 The conference center is 313 m long, 80 m wide and 40 m tall.
+With a cost of almost one billion marks, it was the most expensive construction in West Berlin at the time, eclipsing Hans Scharoun's postwar building for the Berlin State Library.

 The building has an aluminum facade and was designed to accommodate over 20,000 participants in any major conference.
 The conference center has 80 conference rooms of varying size, the largest conference room being 6,000 square meters.
 The main auditorium was planned for 5,000 people.
 Hall 2 could accommodate around 4,000 visitors.
 The commission was for a infrastructure project that was supposed to impress.
 So the participants of a conference could talk into a microphone from any seat.
 The staircases and foyers were intentionally futuristic, with geometric Op Art carpets for visitors to walk on and an innovative guidance system consisting of red and blue fluorescent tubes.

 The facility does not have its own campus and is linked to the neighboring Messe Berlin fairgrounds, so conferences often joined trade shows and exhibitions.

 It was one of Europe's biggest conference centers, at a time when Berlin was one of the top congress cities in the world.
-It is serviced by S-Bahn station Berlin Messe Nord/ICC.
+It is serviced by S-Bahn station Messe Nord/ZOB.
 By its own reckoning, ICC Berlin is a landmark of post-war German architecture and has served as an inspiration for similar facilities around the globe.

-Asbestos

-In April 2014, the ICC was closed in order to remove asbestos contamination.
-Its removal will cost much more than the originally planned €259 million.
+Closure and redevelopment

+By 2014, the ICC's ageing technical systems required extensive renovation, and regular congress operations ended on 10 April that year.
+Renovation plans also had to address asbestos in the building, which increased the projected cost of the work.